Skip to content

 • Impact on peer relationships

-• Only way to achieve nurture or interaction with parent may be via the sick role
+• The only way to achieve nurture or interaction with parents may be via the sick role.

-• Impact of possible collusion in older child
+• Impact of possible collusion in an older child

-• Following confirmation, must consider child’s developmental stage, level of attachment, effect of separation from sibs and others
+• Following confirmation, one must consider the child’s developmental stage, level of attachment, the effect of separation from sibs and others.

 • Impairment of overall development